ujihisa/blogger.vim/README.md

 If an error came, try `:w!` instead.

+### Put code to gist

+If you using git and github, you can put code to gist automatic.

+First, setup git.
+Access to [GitHub's account settings](https://github.com/account), and click **Global git config information**.

+Then, type `git config` lines to your shell.

+Last, add the following to your .vimrc:

+    let g:blogger_gist = 1

+Then write code like this:

+        a
+        a
+        a
+        a
+        a

+blogger.rb automatic put code to gist if over 5 lines.

 ### FAQ

 * Q. I put the youbute embed into my blog, but it doesn't appear.